 Swamp Milkweed Plants for Sale Online

-Asclepias incarnata is very popular with pollinators and for good reason.
-Hawk moths, Swallowtail butterflies, Greater Fritillaries, Monarch butterflies, skippers, bumble bees and numerous other nectar-seekers will visit this plant daily when in flower..
-The leaves are a preferred food source for caterpillars of Monarch Butterflies.
+Asclepias incarnata or Swamp Milkweed is very popular with pollinators and for good reason.
+Hawkmoths, Swallowtail butterflies, Greater Fritillaries, Monarch butterflies, skippers, bumblebees, and numerous other nectar-seekers will visit this plant daily when in flower.
+The leaves are a preferred food source for Monarch Butterfly Caterpillars.
 This plant is of great importance.
-Asclepias incarnata is a beautiful addition to sunny border gardens, water features, or the butterfly garden, Rose Milkweed is also a good for naturalizing in low spots or other moist areas in the landscape including Rain Gardens.
+Asclepias incarnata is a beautiful addition to sunny border gardens, water features, or the butterfly garden.
+Swamp Milkweed is also good for naturalizing in low spots or other moist areas in the landscape including Rain Gardens.

 |Mature Height:||4 to 5 Feet|

 |Soil Condition:||Prefers dry, average to sandy soil, won't tolerate wet soil in winter|

 |Water Requirements:||Water well until established|